LLuxOperon/MSRBot.io/CONTRIBUTING.md

-# Contributing to the Media Standards Registry (MSR)
+# Contributing to MSRBot.io

-Thanks for your interest in helping improve the Media Standards Registry!
+Thanks for your interest in helping improve the MSRBot.io!

-MSR is a living, automated dataset that maps relationships across standards documents from SMPTE, ISO, ITU, AES, and others.
+MSRBot.io is a living, automated dataset that maps relationships across standards documents from SMPTE, ISO, ITU, AES, and others.

 ## How the System Works
-MSR runs a fully automated pipeline of GitHub Actions that:
+MSRBot.io runs a fully automated pipeline of GitHub Actions that:
 1. Extracts and validates structured document metadata (`extract-docs.yml`)
 2. Builds indices for suites (MSI) and references (MRI)
-3. Publishes to the live site ([mediastandardsregistry.org](https://mediastandardsregistry.org))
+3. Publishes to the live site ([MSRBot.io](https://msrbot.io))
 4. Validates URLs weekly

 > Changes to data or logic will typically trigger part of this chain automatically.